Jonah Heim Player Props: Rangers vs. Yankees

-The Texas Rangers, including Jonah Heim (.421 on-base percentage in past 10 games, 57 points above season-long percentage), take on starter Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Jonah Heim (hitting .281 in his past 10 games, with three doubles, two home runs, five walks and 11 RBI), battle starting pitcher Jhony Brito and the New York Yankees at Globe Life Field, Saturday at 7:05 PM ET.

-He had a hitless performance in his previous game (0-for-4 with an RBI) against the Yankees.
+He had two hits (going 2-for-4 with a double and an RBI) in his most recent appearance against the Yankees.

 Jonah Heim Game Info & Props vs. the Yankees